 Online, good quality fly reels are sold at:

 - Orvis Fly Reels at Amazon - Orvis has an excellent selection of fly reels for all budgets.
+If in doubt about which reel to get, go with the Battenkill.

 - Cabela's - Cabela's sells both their own brand of quality reels, along with brands from Sage, Redington, Hardy and others.